borekl/gallerizr/README.md

 Dynamically create a browseable gallery out of a directory of images and videos.

 Gallerizr is a script that turns a directory of images into a simple web gallery (example shown).
-It tiles the images useing Flickr's [justified-content](http://flickr.github.io/justified-layout/) module and it also allows browsing individual images with both mouse and keyboard navigation.
+It tiles the images using Flickr's [justified-content](http://flickr.github.io/justified-layout/) module and it also allows browsing individual images with both mouse and keyboard navigation.
 The gallery generation is fully dynamic: Just create a directory, copy images